-InterAction is an alliance organization in Washington, D.C. of U.S.-based international organizations.
-Our members include more than 180 nongovernmental organizations (NGOs).
-We are committed to working with the world’s poor and vulnerable, and a belief that we can make the world a more peaceful, just and prosperous place – together.
+InterAction is an alliance organization in Washington, DC of U.S.-based international organizations.
+Its members include more than 180 nongovernmental organizations (NGOs).
+It is are committed to working with the world’s poor and vulnerable, and a belief that we can make the world a more peaceful, just and prosperous place – together.
 InterAction’s mission works to eliminate extreme poverty, uphold human rights, safeguard a sustainable planet, and ensure human dignity for poor and vulnerable populations by advancing the goals of the U.S.-based international nonprofit community.

 The NCD Alliance was founded by four international NGO federations representing the four main NCDs – cardiovascular disease, diabetes, cancer, and chronic respiratory disease.
 Together with other major international NGO partners, the NCD Alliance unites a network of over 2,000 civil society organizations in more than 170 countries.
 The alliance uses targeted advocacy and outreach to ensure that NCDs are recognized as a major cause of poverty, a barrier to economic development, and a global emergency.
 The mission of the NCD Alliance is to combat the NCD epidemic by putting health at the centre of all policies.